Fractio Panis: Discovery

 By chance this particular fresco, having been covered by a thick crust of stalactites, escaped the notice of the early explorers of the catacombs.
 In 1893, Jesuit art historian Joseph Wilpert, one of a band of young scholars who looked upon De Rossi as their master, arrived at the conclusion that the roof and arches of this chapel were decorated with frescoes.
 Chemical reagents were used to remove the crust which covered the surface, and by the patient care of Wilpert this delicate operation was attended with complete success.
 De Rossi described it as "the pearl of Catacomb discoveries".
 Wilpert published a monograph in 1895 giving a full account of this discovery under the title Fractio Panis, die alteste Darstellung der eucharistischen Opfers (Freiburg in Breisgau).
 This was translated into French the next year.
 It contains a collection of very carefully executed photogravures of the frescoes in the Capella Greca.

 The scene represented is a picture of seven persons at a table, six men and a woman.
 It seems clear that six of these are reclining as the ancients reclined at their meals.
 But the seventh personage, a bearded and impressive figure, sits somewhat apart at the extremity of the table.
 His head is thrown back, he has a small loaf or cake in his hands, and his arms stretched out in front of him show that he is breaking it.
 Upon the table immediately before him is a two-handled cup.
 Further along the table there are two large plates, one containing two fishes, the other five loaves.
-At each extremity of the picture upon either side we notice baskets filled with loaves—four baskets at one end, three at the other.
+At each extremity of the picture upon either side are baskets filled with loaves—four baskets at one end, three at the other.